mariom3/mariom3.github.io/_posts/2025-11-05-rust-binary-analysis1.markdown

 }
 ```

-2 - Now, the `unsafe` keyword is needed when defining the code that retreives the PEB.
+2 - Now, the `unsafe` keyword is needed when defining the code that retrieves the PEB.
 To keep things simple we are only supporting x64.
 In this case, we need to read the GS segment register, which requires us to use inline assembly in Rust.
 To do this, we define a function `__readgsqword` that implements that functionality.
 Next, we define another function the uses `__readgsqword` to read the PEB and return the `NtGlobalFlag`:

 ```rust
 use core::arch::asm;